Ambrosiani/twitterbot-starter/README.md

 This is a template for making creative Twitter bots with [Glitch](https://glitch.com/) and the [Twit](https://github.com/ttezel/twit) node.js library.

 This project requires a [paid Glitch subscription](https://glitch.com/pricing).
-For a version that uses a third party scheduler, check out the [twitterbot](https://glitch.com/edit/#!/twitterbot) project.

 ## A quick tutorial